 What I Like About the REI Dash 2

 For 2-person backpacking tents, this one is a great compromise between light and cheap.
 I’m realistically always going to carry a footprint, stakes, and the fly, so 3 lbs 6 oz is pretty damn light and you can’t find anything lighter than that for under $379 ($349 for the tent and $30 for the footprint).
-Compare that to other 2-person ultralight backpacking tents like the Big Agnes Copper Spur UL2, another very popular choice, which is a few ounces heavier and $450 after also purchasing the footprint; the MSR Hubba Hubba NX which is a pound heavier and $450 with footprint; and the NEMO Hornet 2P which is actually a few ounces lighter but $40 more.
+Compare that to other 2-person ultralight backpacking tents like the Big Agnes Copper Spur UL2.
+This is another very popular choice, a few ounces heavier and $450 after also purchasing the footprint.
+The MSR Hubba Hubba NX is a pound heavier and $450 with footprint.
+The NEMO Hornet 2P is actually a few ounces lighter but $40 more.